Coronavirus and Meetings

 Formerly known as the Cobo Center, offering 723,000 square feet of exhibit space, is expected to soon be designated as a field hospital by FEMA.

 The convention center was converted into a 2,000-bed hospital complex, with the Federal Emergency Management Agency constructing four 250-bed temporary hospitals inside the venue and the U.S. Army Corps of Engineers planning to erect a fifth, 1,000-bed facility.
 By the end of April, the makeshift hospital had treated almost 1,100 patients and it was announced that it would soon close, as New York City hospitals had the capacity to handle the current levels of COVID-19 patients.

 The U.S. Army Corps of Engineers is building four pop-up hospitals in New Jersey, three of them at the major convention centers listed above, as well as a state Urban Search and Rescue Facility to be determined.
 Each is expected to hold 250 hospital beds.

-The Cincinnati convention center is being converted into an emergency hospital facility over the month of April, adding beds to help with the surplus of the city's patients.
+The Cincinnati convention center was converted into an emergency hospital facility over the month of April, adding beds to help with the surplus of the city's patients.
 “Those will not be the beds for people who are COVID-19 positive, but for surplus other issues, because hospitals are in the best position to deal with people with coronavirus, who are having serious respiratory and ventilator issues,” Cincinnati Mayor John Cranley said.

 This venue will serve as a "surge site" for overflow patients from four area hospitals.